J05hr/Speechless/README.md

 * Third Party Libraries:
   - pywin32 for access to microphone contols
   - audioplayer for playing sounds
-  - sounddevice for monitoring audio
+  - sounddevice for monitoring audio and getting devices
-  - pyaudio for getting devices
   - pynput for key and mouse listeners
   - pyinstaller for generating the executable